softDEAD/Ferries/README.md

 ##Has:
 * user login
-* Google maps, Google places and  yelp?
+* Google maps, yelp?
 Recommend places based on interests
 * May use screen scraping to find very obsure locations
 * saving tours
 * modifying tours